AvvyB/blender-multi-user/docs/getting_started/quickstart.rst

 Once everything is setup you can hit the **HOST** button to launch the session !

-It will start the server and connect to it in few steps.
+It will do two things:

+* Start a local server
+* Connect you to it

 .. _how-to-join:

 How to join a session
 =====================
+:ref:`internet-guide`

 This section describe how join a launched session.
 Before starting make sure that you have access to the session ip and port.